Hikers want a light, reliable, and versatile pocket knife for use on the trail. Below, we’ve rounded up the best knives for backpacking and hiking.

 - Handle Material: Fiberglass reinforced nylon

 - Rock solid lockup

 - Internal workings tend to collect dirt and grime

 Best Lightweight Full-Size Knife: Three Rivers Manufacturing Neutron

 The field of full-size, weight-conscious knives is pretty crowded right now.
 Benchmade’s Bugout has been quite popular, and Spyderco just released a lightweight version of its smash hit, the Para3.
 Both come in under 2.5 ounces and both sport blades of at least 3 inches in length.

 But the light, full-size knife (a knife with a blade of 3 inches or more) I like the best comes from a small manufacturer in my home state of Massachusetts: Three Rivers Manufacturing.
 The Neutron’s 20CV blade is better than the steel on the Bugout (S30V) or the Para3 (BD1N).
-Furthermore, the handle is more comfortable than the Para3’s and sturdier than the Bugout’s flexible grip.
+Additionally, the handle is more comfortable than the Para3’s and sturdier than the Bugout’s flexible grip.

 At $176 the price is pretty high, but you’re getting state-of-the-art steel in a super-slim, super-slicey package.
 And the fact that it’s made in the U.S. is a bonus.

 With a total length of 5.125 inches, the Candiru is the size of a large folder when closed.
-It sports ESEE’s excellent 1095 heat-treated by Rowan and comes with a decent fabric sheath that lays quite flat in the pocket.
+It sports ESEE’s excellent 1095 heat-treated carbon steel, and comes with a decent fabric sheath that lays quite flat in the pocket.

 At around $60, the Candiru can do a lot of work that most folding knives can’t.
 And if you decide you want to move beyond the flat, skeletonized handle, there’s an accessory kit that adds sculpted Micarta scales and a snap-fit Kydex sheath.